FAQs

 How long will it take to bring my student up to grade level?

 As you can imagine, there are may variables that affect how quickly your student will be brought up to grade level.
 How far below grade level is the student?
 How motivated and disciplined is the student (and the student’s parents) in carrying out the protocol?
 What learning techniques has the student’s teachers/tutors been using with the student?
 How frequent will the student’s sessions be (e.g. twice per month or once per day)?
-Students who are highly motivated and disciplines and/or with parents who hold the student accountable, and meet with me frequently will typically show the most rapid progress.
+Students who are highly motivated and disciplined and/or with parents who hold the student accountable, and meet with me frequently will typically show the most rapid progress.

 What does it cost?